Link & Media

 This approach is handy when you still want external links but need to block certain sites you consider spammy.

-By default, Crawl4AI collects images, audio, and video URLs it finds on the page.
+By default, Crawl4AI collects images, audio and video URLs it finds on the page.
 These are stored in result.media, a dictionary keyed by media type (e.g., images, videos, audio).
+Note: Tables have been moved from result.media["tables"] to the new result.tables format for better organization and direct access.

 Basic Example: